oss-generic/process/docs/FormatsAndConventions.md

 ```
 Unify variations of toSet() methods

-There are several method that convert a collection to
+There are several methods that convert a collection to
 a set.
 In some cases the conversion is inlined as a
 code block in another method.